mehrnoosh-hk/Revenue-Leak-Detective/services/api/internal/db/queries/README.md

 - Avoid `SELECT *`; list columns explicitly for sqlc stability.
 - Add ORDER BY for deterministic reads; paginate for large result sets.
 - Use `:execrows` when the affected row count matters.

+Avoid SELECT ; return explicit columns for stability and forward-compatibility.

+Using SELECT * couples generated code to schema changes and can break sqlc on column/order changes.
+Prefer explicit column lists across reads/updates.